nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Introducting HealthVault, a Head Nurse's personal information recording system.
 HealthVault is a desktop app for managing doctor, nurse, patient and inventory information, optimised for use through the command line interface.
 If the user can type fast, HealthVault brings both convenience and speed for a Head Nurse to view and store critical information.

 In this application there are 5 main features that are provided for the user.
-* **Staff:** Keeps record of and allows you to access staff information and modify them if needed.
+* **Staff:** Keepts record of and allows you to access staff information and modify them if needed.
 * **Patient:** Keeps record of and allows you to access patient information and modify them if needed.
 * **Doctor Appointments:** Keeps record of and allows you to create and view Doctor Appointments.
 * **Nurse Schedules:** Keeps record of and allows you to create and view Nurse Schedules.